semrush/intergalactic/website/docs/get-started-guide/dev-starter-guide/dev-starter-guide.md

 <Box h={10} wMax="300px" />
 ```

-- Assign a `tag` to a component.
+- assign a `tag` to a component.
 The tag can be a string or another component:

 ```jsx
 <Box tag="ul" />
 <Box tag={Component} />
 ```

-> **Important!!!** When you use this way (Box tag={Component}), the Component styles merge with Box styles and the order
-> of the styles can break you the display.
+> **Important!** When you use `Box` this way `(Box tag={Component})`, the component styles merge with `Box` styles and the order of the styles can break you the display.

-`Box` serves as the basis for other components, which means that its features are available across the entire library:
+`Box` serves as the basis for other components, meaning its features are available across the entire library:

 ```jsx
 import Button from '@semcore/ui/button';